Taiyi Zhenren: Temple

 There are many temples dedicated to Taiyi Zhenren as the main deity in China.

 Fujian Taiyi Temple is located in Puqi Village, Shuitou Town, Nan'an City, Fujian Province.

 The Taiyi Cave Scenic Area is located in Jiangjiadong Village, 5 kilometers south of the hot springs at 106 Chang'an Avenue, Xian'an District, Xianning City, Hubei Province.
 The cave is believed to have been excavated by Taiyi Zhenren for the welfare of the people and control floods.

 Located in the southwestern suburb of Chengdu, Sanqing Hall within Qingyang Palace is a temple dedicated to the supreme Taoist god Sanqing.
-In the center of the hall sits a statue of Sanqing, and on both sides of the hall are the disciples of Sanqing, including the Twelve Golden Immortals, including Yuding Zhenren.
+In the center of the hall sits a statue of Sanqing, and on both sides of the hall are the disciples of Sanqing, including the Twelve Golden Immortals, including Taiyi Zhenren.
 This historical temple traces its origins back to the Tang dynasty and underwent significant reconstruction during the Kangxi period of the Qing dynasty.
 The foundation of Sanqing Hall takes the form of a square, covering a total area of 1,600 square meters.

 Leshan Zixia Palace, the ancestral temple of the Western Daoist tradition in China, is located at 717 Bishan Road, 130 kilometers southwest of Chengdu City, Sichuan Province.
 It is 30 kilometers away from Mount Emei.
 In the Sanqing Hall of Zixia Palace, there are also statues of the Twelve Golden Immortals arranged on both sides.